Jacob Grandison

-Jacob Alexander Grandison (born April 2, 1998) is an American college basketball player for the Duke Blue Devils of the Atlantic Coast Conference (ACC).
-He previously played for the Holy Cross Crusaders and the Illinois Fighting Illini.
+Jacob Alexander Grandison (born April 2, 1998) is a Finnish-American professional basketball player who plays for Boulazac Basket Dordogne of the LNB Élite.
+He also represents the Finnish national team in international competition.
+He played college basketball for the Holy Cross Crusaders, Illinois Fighting Illini, and the Duke Blue Devils.

 High school career

 Grandison began his high school career playing for Berkeley High School.
 Grandison started his sophomore year on junior varsity, but he was elevated to the varsity team.

-He did not play basketball his last two years of high school.
+During the last two years Grandison was in Berkeley High School, he played basketball with private coaching, due to unethical environment and coaching methods in his school.
+Later Grandison has told in media about the situation, that it was not safe for him to play under the coach of Berkeley.
+When his father noted the school about those circumstances, he was threatened not to make it an issue, or else Grandison's life and health will be in danger.
+Since then, Grandison was escorted on his way to school, and his social life was forced to be limited.

 He committed himself to continue to train with Chris Garlington at Overtime Sports Academy (CA).
 In May 2016, Grandison's senior year of high school, he was seen, by Team Lillard's head coach, Raymond Young, playing basketball on a non-sponsored AAU team.
 Coach Raym Young invited Grandison to play basketball on its Adidas sponsored AAU team supported by Oakland's very-own Damian Lillard.
 This experience permitted, for the first time, Division I coaches to see Grandison compete from May to July 2016, following his graduation from his public high school.
 During spring 2016, Grandison decided to attended a post-graduate high school year at Phillips Exeter Academy in Exeter, New Hampshire for the 2016–17 season.
 Grandison was named Third-team Class A All-New England Honors and led the Exonians to a NEPSAC Class A championship, where he scored 20 points in the final, championship game and was named MVP of the tournament.
 His success at Phillips Exeter led to Grandison being offered a Division-I scholarship to play for Holy Cross, where he ended up committing.